 - EMDR: This approach can be particularly helpful if the onset of OCD symptoms can be traced back to a stressful or traumatic event.
 EMDR works to desensitize and reprocess prior events that are contributing to present-day distress, therefore decreasing symptoms of OCD.

-When to Seek Professional Support
+When to Seek Professional Support for OCD

 Seeking professional help is key in treating OCD, especially if symptoms have started to increase in severity.
 OCD symptoms can significantly impact an individual’s ability to perform daily tasks due to the amount of time consumed by engaging in compulsive behaviors or due to the high amount of distress caused by obsessive thoughts.
-Using an online therapist directory and filtering to find a therapist who specializes in OCD can be a helpful place to start
+Using an online therapist directory and filtering to find a therapist who specializes in OCD can be a helpful place to start.

 In My Experience